nyuvis/SuRE/README.md

 ## Content

-`prepare` folder:
+`prepare/` folder:

 - The notebook [generate_output.ipynb](https://github.com/nyuvis/SuRE/tree/master/prepare/generate_output.ipynb) illustrates how to generate the necessary output files for the visual analytics system in `webapp`.

-`webapp` folder:
+`webapp/` folder:

-- this folder contains all the components of the visual analytics system iSuRE.
+- this folder contains all the components of the visual analytics system SuRE.
-- `data` contains the explanation information we want to explore in the web application.
+- `data/` contains the data you want to explore in the web application.
-- `server` contains the back-end code.
+- `server/` contains the back-end code.
-- `static` contains the front-end code.
+- `static/` contains the front-end code.

 ## Web application